 The Company has set up distribution relationships with a number of companies in North America, the Middle East, Latin America, Asia, and Europe.
-The governmental responses have caused material disruption to business globally, economic slowdowns, and shifts in economic markets.
-The significant uncertainty related to the virus, and the governmental responses, is likely to negatively impact the Company's suppliers, as well as our customers and their demand for our products and services.
+The governmental responses to the COVID-19 pandemic have caused material disruption to business globally, economic slowdowns, and shifts in economic markets.
+The significant uncertainty related to the virus, and the governmental responses, have negatively impacted the Company's suppliers, as well as our customers and their demand for our products and services.
 A significant number of the Company's products are consumed during elective and other procedures at hospitals, clinics and other medical institutions that were materially impacted by the quarantine measures undertaken at these facilities.
 As a result the usage and therefore the demand for the Company's products will be temporarily materially negatively impacted by the global pandemic.